Streptococcus: Group B

-This protocol results in the administration of intrapartum antibiotics to 15–20% of pregnant women and prevention of 65–70% of cases of early onset GBS sepsis.
+This protocol results in the administration of intrapartum antibiotics to 15–20% of pregnant women and the prevention of 65–70% of cases of early onset GBS sepsis.

 Group C

-This group includes S. equi, which causes strangles in horses, and S. zooepidemicus—S. equi is a clonal descendant or biovar of the ancestral S. zooepidemicus—which causes infections in several species of mammals, including cattle and horses.
+This group includes S. equi, which causes strangles in horses, and S. zooepidemicus — S. equi is a clonal descendant or biovar of the ancestral S. zooepidemicus — which causes infections in several species of mammals, including cattle and horses.
 S. dysgalactiae subsp. dysgalactiae is also a member of group C, beta-haemolytic streptococci that can cause pharyngitis and other pyogenic infections similar to group A streptococci.
+Group C streptococcal bacteria are considered zoonotic pathogens, meaning infection can be passed from animal to human.

 Group D (enterococci)

 Many former group D streptococci have been reclassified and placed in the genus Enterococcus (including E. faecalis, E. faecium, E. durans, and E. avium).
 For example, Streptococcus faecalis is now Enterococcus faecalis.
 E. faecalis is sometimes alpha-hemolytic and E. faecium is sometimes beta hemolytic.

 The remaining nonenterococcal group D strains include Streptococcus gallolyticus, Streptococcus bovis, Streptococcus equinus and Streptococcus suis.

 Nonhemolytic streptococci rarely cause illness.
 However, weakly hemolytic group D beta-hemolytic streptococci and Listeria monocytogenes (which is actually a gram-positive bacillus) should not be confused with nonhemolytic streptococci.